chRyNaN/APAR/README.md

 This repository proposes this technology and may include an implementation in the future.

 ### Naming
 The name **apar** is an acronym for ActivityPub Address Registry.
-After a search, I learned that the [definition](https://www.merriam-webster.com/dictionary/apar) an apar is
+After a search, I learned that the [definition](https://www.merriam-webster.com/dictionary/apar) for an apar is
-> the three-banded armadillo (Tolypeutes tricinctus) of South America So that might make a good mascot for this repository in the future.
+> the three-banded armadillo (Tolypeutes tricinctus) of South America

+So that might make a good mascot for this repository in the future.

 ## License